Mackerel: Species

 Over 30 different species, principally belonging to the family Scombridae, are commonly referred to as mackerel.
 The term "mackerel" is derived from Old French and may have originally meant either "marked, spotted" or "pimp, procurer".
 The latter connection is not altogether clear, but mackerel spawn enthusiastically in shoals near the coast, and medieval ideas on animal procreation were creative.

 Scombroid mackerels

 About 21 species in the family Scombridae are commonly called mackerel.
 The type species for the scombroid mackerel is the Atlantic mackerel, Scomber scombrus.
 Until recently, Atlantic chub mackerel and Indo-Pacific chub mackerel were thought to be subspecies of the same species.
 In 1999, Collette established, on molecular and morphological considerations, that these are separate species.
-Mackerel are smaller with shorter lifecycles than their close relatives, the tuna, which are also members of the same family.
+Mackerel are smaller with shorter lifecycles than their close relatives, the tuna, which are of the same family.

 Scombrini, the true mackerels

 The true mackerels belong to the tribe Scombrini.
 The tribe consists of seven species, each belonging to one of two genera: Scomber or Rastrelliger.